 Celebrating the Autumnal Equinox

 The equinox at Mabon puts us on the precipice of the darkness to come.
 The next day to dawn will already have a little less day and a little more night.
 Jeff McQueen, First Degree Priest with the Wiccan Church of Canada, expresses it as "the calm before the storm."
-He heaves a huge sigh as he says this, and says that Mabon is akin to the big sigh of relief that comes with knowing that the harvest was a good one and we’re ready for the winter to come.
+He heaves a huge sigh as he says this and explains that Mabon is akin to the big sigh of relief that comes with knowing that the harvest was a good one and we're ready for the winter to come.

-In their book The Witches’ Bible: The Complete Witches’ Handbook, Janet and Stewart Farrar refer to the time of the autumnal equinox as "rest after labor" in comparison to the vernal equinox, which they refer to as "an athlete poised for action."
-(116, Farrar) At this time, what happens in nature (the outer world) as it slowly begins to still and fade, becomes a catalyst for introspection, self-reflection, and going within to the inner world.
+In their book The Witches' Bible: The Complete Witches' Handbook, Janet and Stewart Farrar refer to the time of the autumnal equinox as "rest after labor" in comparison to the vernal equinox, which they refer to as "an athlete poised for action" (116, Farrar).
+At this time, what happens in nature (the outer world) as it slowly begins to still and fade, becomes a catalyst for introspection, self-reflection, and going within to the inner world.
 This drawing in becomes even more pronounced at Samhain, which ultimately manifests the dormancy of winter.

 Symbols Associated with Mabon

 A solar festival, Mabon is also referred to as "Modron," a word meaning "Mother."
 The mother here is the Mother Goddess, who provides a bountiful fruit harvest around this time.
 According to Anne-Marie Gallagher's The Wicca Bible: The Definitive Guide to Wicca and the Craft, apples, which are plentiful and ripen around Mabon, delineate the boundary between this world and the next, and if you slice open an apple, you reveal a five-pointed star, the symbol of the elements of life.